taih304/Linux-Shell/Platforms interaction/AWS/README.md

 ```sh
 ssh -i ubuntu_rsa_key.pem -R 1234:localhost:8000 ubuntu@ec2-18-212-189-52.compute-1.amazonaws.com
 ```
-This will forward your local traffic on localhost, port 8000 to the EC2 domain ec2-18-212-189-52.compute-1.amazonaws.com.
+This [SSH tunnteling](https://github.com/TranPhucVinh/Linux-Shell/blob/master/Application%20layer/SSH.md#secure-shell-tunneling-or-ssh-tunneling) will forward your local traffic on localhost, port 8000 to the EC2 domain ``ec2-18-212-189-52.compute-1.amazonaws.com``.
 After running this command, you have accessed to the CLI of this EC2 successfully, with port ``1234`` is opened:

 ```sh
 ubuntu@ip-172-31-91-123:~$ ss -ltun